WenjieDu/WenjieDu/README.md

     <img src="https://raw.githubusercontent.com/WenjieDu/TSDB/main/docs/_static/figs/TSDB_logo.svg?sanitize=true" align='right' width='180' alt='TSDB logo'>
 </a>

 💬 I'm open to questions related to my research and always try my best to help others.
 I love questioning myself and I never stop.
 If you have questions for discussion or have interests in collaboration, please feel free to drop me an email or ping me on LinkedIn/WeChat/Slack (contact info is at the top) 😃

 ❤️ If you enjoy what I do, you can [fund me and become a sponsor](https://github.com/sponsors/WenjieDu).
-And I assure you that every penny from sponsorships will be used to do impactful open-source research.
+And I assure you that every penny from sponsorships will be used to support impactful open-source research.

 😊 Thank you for reading my profile.